Ship-Submarine Recycling Program

 The Ship-Submarine Recycling Program (SRP) is the process that the United States Navy uses to dispose of decommissioned nuclear vessels.
 SRP takes place only at the Puget Sound Naval Shipyard (PSNS) in Bremerton, Washington, but the preparations can begin elsewhere.

 Program overview

 In this image, the superstructure of has been replaced with containment structures to remove nuclear fuel before entering SRP.

 Defueling and decommissioning

-Before SRP can begin, the vessel's nuclear fuel must be removed, and defueling usually coincides with decommissioning.
-Until the fuel is removed, the vessel is referred to as "USS Name," but afterward, the "USS" prefix is dropped and it is referred to as "ex-Name."
-Reusable equipment is removed at the same time as the fuel.
+Before SRP can begin, the ship must first have all equipment, supplies, maintenance materials, and other items removed.
+Fluids such as coolant, oil, and hydraulic fluid must also be removed.
+After the removal of everything on the ship, the removal of the ship's nuclear fuel vessel may begin; defueling usually coincides with decommissioning.
+Until the fuel is removed, the vessel is referred to as "USS Name," after the fuel is removed, the "USS" prefix is dropped, and it is referred to as "ex-Name."
+Reusable equipment and nuclear fuel are removed together.

 Spent fuel storage

 Spent nuclear fuel is shipped by rail to the Naval Reactor Facility in the Idaho National Laboratory (INL), located 42 mi northwest of Idaho Falls, Idaho, where it is stored in special canisters.